Sustainability & Protecting the Environment

 - Electric vehicle fleet: As new vehicles are added to the City's administration, Public Works, and Police fleets, every effort is made to secure electric or hybrid options.
 Watch a brief video about the City's electric trash truck (the first of its kind in the country!) below and learn more about the HCPD's electric vehicles.

 Healthy humans are part of a healthy planet!
 Explore the various programs and downloadable guides the City has to support community health and wellness.

 - Healthy food: Pick your own seasonal fruits and greens at the Emerson Street Food Forest or grow your own at one of the City's Community Gardens.

 - Ditch the car(bon)!: Explore the City's bike trails and connect to regional transit options.

 - Stay active: View a map of City parks and work up a sweat at the 38th Avenue Fitness Park.
 Check out ongoing programs for residents of all ages that encourage both mental and physical health.

-- Go Green!: Attend an environmental workshop or download Action Guides created in partnership with the Neighborhood Design Center for advice on everything from planting native plants to making your home more energy efficient.
+- Go Green!: Attend an environmental workshop or download Action Guides created in partnership with the Neighborhood Design Center for advice on everything from installing rain barrels to making your home more energy efficient.

 Environmental Volunteer Opportunities